What to know before covering the next mass shooting

 In 2013, Congress defined a mass killing as three or more killings in a single incident.
 It established that definition to give the attorney general authority to investigate these incidents following the Sandy Hook shooting in Newtown, Conn., Mascia said.
 But that metric leaves out the type of weapon used and does not account for injuries.

 At the state level, Mascia continued, only New York and Texas have official definitions for mass shootings, though both are relatively new.
-The CDC has gun death figures, but doesn’t specify which are due to mass shootings.
-And the Federal Bureau of Investigation’s crime data is reported voluntarily by states, leading to inconsistent and incomplete data.
+The CDC has gun death figures, but doesn’t specify which were part of a mass shooting.
+And the FBI’s crime data is reported voluntarily by states, leading to inconsistent and incomplete data.

 The FBI also doesn’t have a mass shooting definition, but the agency defines a mass killing as four or more people killed in a single event.
 However, that definition leaves out shootings where many people are wounded but not killed, Mascia pointed out.